source4societyorg/SCEPTER-utility-lib/README.md

 If the value is empty, return default, otherwise return the value.
 Very useful for avoiding ternary's for better line coverage when setting default values

+### ssValueOrDefault

+Same as above, but the second argument is a function or lambda to be executed if the first argument is empty.
+SS stands for "short-circuit".

 ### ifTrueElseDefault

 If the first argument evaluates to true, return the second argument, otherwise return the third.
 Very useful for avoiding branching logic but beware - you cannot short circuit the arguments like you can with a normal ternary

+### ssIfTrueElseDefault

+Like above but value1 and value2 should be defined as functions or lambdas to provide short circuiting.

 ### emptyAt / notEmptyAt